When Microglia Can’t Clean Up Their Mitochondria

 The Mechanistic Chain

-From mitochondrial damage to locked neuroinflammation — step by step
+From mitochondrial damage and failed mitochondria clearance to locked neuroinflammation — step by step

 1